Adroiti/docs-for-code-review-tools/tfsec/aws-dynamodb-table-customer-key.md

-Pattern: DynamoDB tables should use at rest encyption with a Customer Managed Key
+Pattern: Missing use of Customer Managed Key for AWS DynamoDB table

 Issue: -